Apfelfrisch/query-filter/README.md

 ```

 ### Write a custom Filter
-Your customer Filter has to implement the Filter interface.
-Concrete implementations can be found under the Criterias folder.
+Your customer Filter has to implement the [Filter interface](https://github.com/Apfelfrisch/query-filter/blob/main/src/Criterias/Filter.php).
+Concrete implementations can be found in the [Criterias](https://github.com/Apfelfrisch/query-filter/tree/main/src/Criterias) folder.

 If you want to set your Filter as default, you can do it like so: